NavyaG-lab/Tech-writer/itaipu/guides/contracts_migration_v0_to_v1.md

 - Bump `common-datomic` on the clojure service to a version > `5.42.2`
 - Update the [main function][2] in `contract/contract_main.clj` to include the service's country.
   - For services in multiple countries duplicate this line for each country.
-- Update the test function in `db/datomic/config_test.clj` to include the service's country
+- Update the test function in `db/datomic/config_test.clj`, if it exists, to include the service's country.
   - For services in multiple countries duplicate this line for each country.
 - Delete the old contracts from `resources/contract`